 Preparing a Montessori-friendly home environment can seem daunting, but you can do it bit by bit.
 It doesn’t even have to cost much.
 And the results are priceless!

-John Bowman’s Montessori at Home eBook (available exclusively in the Living Montessori Now shop) is filled with amazing ideas for families.
-John Bowman has some great advice about preparing a Montessori-friendly home. \
+John Bowman’s Montessori at Home eBook (available exclusively as part of the Montessori at Home eBook and Materials Bundle in the Living Montessori Now shop) is filled with amazing ideas for families.
+John Bowman has some great advice about preparing a Montessori-friendly home.

 Here’s an excerpt from John’s book with some of his introductory advice.
 (Note: Because my blog dimensions are different, the layout won’t be the same as in the Montessori at Home eBook.)